 Although the Pioneer Leather BookBound has a beautiful study exterior, the interior lacks the same quality build and sleek appearance.
 The sleeves tear easily, and it's not pretty when they do.
 There is also a sterile office material type of feel to the interior pages where we would have preferred something a little more simple or homey.

-The Recutm 4X6 Album offers a beautiful format with which to store your memories.
-Each page offers five photo slots, three of which are horizontal and two which are vertical.
-We found this to be a useful feature because you can store both vertical and horizontal photos.
-This album also has room for 600 photos and window pockets on the front cover so you can personalize your album.
+The RECUTMS 4X6 Album offers a beautiful format with which to store your memories.
+Each page offers five photo slots — three horizontal and two vertical.
+We found this to be a useful feature because you can store both landscape and portrait-style photos.
+This product fits 600 photos and features window pockets on the front cover so you can personalize your album.
 Because there are so many photo slots, and this product has such an elegant exterior, this would make a great wedding album.

 While flipping through the Recutm 4X6 Album, photos fell out of the vertical slots frequently, almost every time we turned a page.
-This could be because the photo slots are perhaps a little too roomy, making it very easy to insert the photos, but also making the photos less secure in their individual pouches.
+This could be because the photo slots are perhaps a little too roomy, which allows for easy insertion but overall results in less secure photos.
 This also seems to be true of the front photo insert.
 We did note that the construction of this pouch is not optimal due to sticky latches and poorly fit photo slots.

-The Pioneer Magnetic Self-Stick 3-Ring is a binder style scrapbook photo album.
-It allows the user to use the whole page for photos and place them wherever you would like.
+The Pioneer Magnetic Self-Stick 3-Ring is a binder-style scrapbook photo album.
+It allows the user to use the whole page for photos and place them wherever they would like.
 There is a thin protective plastic that easily peels away from a sticky backing where the photos go, and then the plastic easily reapplies to protect your images.
-You can also easily make notes under the photos with a felt tip pen.
+You can also make notes under the photos with a felt tip pen if you like to keep track of dates and events.
 We also liked that the pages in this scrapbook are removable, and you could add more if you needed.

-Although we loved that the Pioneer Magnetic Self-Stick 3-Ring had a scrapbooking layout, we felt that the pages were not big enough to really take advantage of the layout.
-The pages really only fit 2 photos horizontally, without much room for variation.
+Although we loved that the Pioneer Magnetic Self-Stick 3-Ring had a scrapbooking layout, the pages weren't big enough to take advantage of the layout, in our opinion.
+The pages only fit two photos horizontally, without much room for variation.
 We were also disappointed with the construction of the product.
 The binder seems to be made of nothing more than cardboard and metal rings.

-We were first drawn to the Pioneer 3-Ring 504 album because of the fun cover aesthetic and its decent overall photo capacity.
-We also like the concept of removable pages and that you might be able to add more.
-Each page fits three horizontal photos, and it comes with plenty of pages to store a decent collection of memories.
+We were first drawn to the Pioneer 3-Ring 504 album because of the fun cover aesthetic and the large photo capacity this album offers.
+This product has lots of picture pages, but if you are in need of more, or less, the three-ring style allows the user to remove and add pages easily.
+Each page fits three horizontal photos, and it comes with plenty of pages to store your favorite collection of memories.

 However, we cannot in good conscience recommend the Pioneer 3-Ring 504 due to its disappointing build quality.
 The cover is made of cardboard and a thin paper coating, and the interior pages are loose, flimsy, and lost photos easily.
 There isn't any memo space, and the overall build of the album is not up to par with the rest of the contenders in our lineup.